 - We need to adopt more cats and dogs and change people’s psyches.
 Run public service announcements and educate the public about basic dog owner realities, costs, education, training, learning theory, husbandry, psychology, ethology….etc.
 Perhaps make this part of Chicago’s mandatory licensed / registration for dog owners.
 I would be thrilled if I had to pass a test to become a licensed pet owner, and the pets would be thankful as well.
 I think most honest and ethical people would also be happy to be a part of that cause.
 Who wouldn’t?
 If any fees are collected they could easily be used for education, rescuing dogs, spay and neutering dogs, shelters for abandoned or elderly dogs or put back to an animal trust fund.

 - Tax dollars should be allocated to support the grossly underfunded animal control shelters in communities across the United States.
 Miami has only six animal control officers for over 2 million residents!
 A combination of more educated volunteers, trainers, behaviorists, shelter staff, community members and legislators would all help to find forever homes and to make pets more family friendly.

 - Critique irresponsible journalist and media!
 There is so much myth and not enough science and fact.
-Let debunk these propaganda, fear driven outlets and give journalism and media its integrity back.
+Let debunk this propaganda, fear-driven outlets and give journalism and media its integrity back.